Which of the following is classified as a trade receivable? | Study Prep in Pearson+

 1

-Understand the concept of trade receivables: Trade receivables are amounts owed to a business by its customers for goods or services provided on credit.
-These are directly related to the core operations of the business.
+Understand the concept of trade receivables: Trade receivables are amounts owed to a business by its customers for goods or services provided on credit as part of its normal operations.

-Analyze each option provided in the problem: Determine whether each item listed qualifies as a trade receivable based on its nature and relationship to the business's core operations.
+Analyze each option provided in the problem: Determine whether each item fits the definition of trade receivables.

-Option 2: 'Tax refunds receivable from the government' - This is not a trade receivable because it is unrelated to the sale of goods or services; it is a receivable from the government for tax purposes.
+Option 2: Advances to employees.
+This does not qualify as trade receivables because it is not related to the sale of goods or services to customers.

 Watch next